Micooo-av/Micooo-av/README.md

 # G'day!
 I'm Michael Valenzuela

-I am currently developing my expertise in **Network Engineering** while expanding my knowledge in **Cybersecurity** to pursue a career as a **Network Engineer/Cyber Security Analyst**.
+I am currently developing my expertise in **Network Engineering** while expanding my knowledge in **Cybersecurity** to pursue a career in **network or cybersecurity-related roles**.
 I have a strong interest in networks and cyber defense, with a passion for understanding how network infrastructures operate — and, more importantly, how to secure and fortify business network environments against evolving cyber threats.

 [Linkedin Profile - Michael Valenzuela](www.linkedin.com/in/michael-angelo-valenzuela-8065041b6)